 At Breedlove Dobbs, we love sharing money saving tips with you in any way we can.
 Whether it is saving money on the heating bill or your water bill, any energy saving tips will help you in the long run.
 Saving water in your garden is no different.
-By conserving the amount of water used in a garden, will save $30 to $70 off the average annual household water bill.
+By gardening with less water, you will save $30 to $70 off the average annual household water bill.
 Being efficient with the water in your yard will reduce outdoor water use by 20 to 50 percent.
 You can also save up to 10,000 gallons of water a year.

 Here are a couple of tips for saving water while growing your garden:

 The bigger the plant is, the more water it will require.
 It may seem obvious, but it can easy to forget.
 Do your research.
 Make sure you don’t purchase plants that will grow to be a plant that will difficult to manage.